ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 * **Button:**  Match a region such as a button containing text, within a larger space
 * **Box:**  Match a horizontal region such as a text field, where the space is filled up from the left edge to the right edge
-* **Window:**  Match a panel or a window, both horizontally and vertically, where the region of interest and the selection is the same
+* **Window:**  Match a panel or a window, both horizontally and vertically, where the :iconlink:`gloss|region of interest|../glossary.html#glossary-region of interest` and the selection are the same